nickwanninger/radon/README.md

 ## Building

-First, you have to have the correct llvm version installed. radon requires llvm-7.
+First, you have to have the correct llvm version installed.
+Radon requires llvm-7.

 macOS (homebrew):
 ```bash